mwpastore/sinja/README.md

 ### Code Organization

-Sinatra applications might grow overly large with a block for each resource.
-I am still working on a better way to handle this (as well as a way to provide standalone resource controllers for e.g. cloud functions), but for the time being you can store each resource block as its own proc, and pass it to the `resource` keyword in lieu of a block.
+Sinja applications might grow overly large with a block for each resource.
+I am still working on a better way to handle this (as well as a way to provide standalone resource controllers for e.g. cloud functions), but for the time being you can store each resource block as its own Proc, and pass it to the `resource` keyword in lieu of a block.
 The migration to some future solution should be relatively painless.
 For example: